0916CW_PPF_David Green_ratio

 Early Life and Career Beginnings

 Dave Green's story begins with a deep-rooted passion for materials science.
-Born in the United States, Green's career trajectory was set early on as he earned a reputation for his innovative approaches in the composites field.
-With over 47 years of experience in composites engineering, his expertise in pultrusion was unparalleled.
+Born in the United States, Green's career trajectory was set early, as he earned a reputation for innovative approaches in the composites field.
+With over 47 years of experience in composites engineering, he was an expert in pultrusion.
 Green was not just an engineer; he is a visionary who saw beyond the limitations of traditional materials.

 The Pultrusion Process and Green's Innovations

-Pultrusion is a manufacturing process where continuous fiber reinforcements are impregnated with resin, pulled through a heated die to cure, forming a profile with a constant cross-section.
-It's a method that has revolutionized how we produce composites, offering strength, durability, and versatility at a reduced cost compared to metals like steel or aluminum.
+Pultrusion is a manufacturing process in which continuous fiber reinforcements are impregnated with resin and pulled through a heated die to cure, forming a profile with a constant cross-section.
+It's a method that has revolutionized how we produce composites, offering strength, durability, and versatility at a lower cost than metals such as steel and aluminum.

 David E. Green contributed significantly to this process:

-- Patents and Publications: Green was prolific in patenting his ideas, with several patents under his belt that focused on improving pultrusion techniques.
-His work has been documented in various industry publications, including a guest column in "Composites World," where he shared insights on the history and myths surrounding pultrusion.
+• Patents and Publications: Green was prolific in patenting his ideas, with several patents granted for improvements in pultrusion techniques.
+His work has been featured in industry publications, including a guest column in "Composites World," where he shared insights into the history and myths surrounding pultrusion.

-- Consultancy and Education: Beyond direct contributions to technology, Green serves as an application/development engineer for Tencom Ltd., where he mentors and educates others in the field.
-His consultancy work helped companies optimize their pultrusion processes, leading to better products and more efficient manufacturing.
+• Consultancy and Education: Beyond direct contributions to technology, Green serves as an application/development engineer for Tencom Ltd., where he mentors and educates others in the field.
+His consulting work helped companies optimize their pultrusion processes, resulting in improved products and more efficient manufacturing.

 Impact on Green Manufacturing